 What does this mean for Vera Whole Health coaches?

 All Vera health coaches have always had to be certified either at the time of hire or within 18 months of coming to Vera.
-(To even be considered for work, prospective coaches had to have some sort of formal training and submit an audio recording of a coaching session to demonstrate core coaching skills).
-All coaches have also had to complete our immersive four-month onboarding program upon hire.
+(To even be considered for employment at Vera, prospective coaches must have some sort of formal training and submit an audio recording of a coaching session to demonstrate their core coaching skills).
+All coaches must also complete our immersive, four-month onboarding program upon hire.
 Now, they can use this training to qualify to sit for the National Coaching Boards — and achieve National Board Certification.
+Vera is also an approved Continuing Education provider for the NBHWC.
+This means those who join Vera already NBC-HWC credentialed can earn Continuing Education credits to apply toward their recertification after completing the training.

 “What makes us unique is that we hire certified coaches, and then we further train them.
 For other programs, students are paying to be taught to coach.
 We are actually paying our coaches to enhance their coaching skills,” says Bryant.